sengarsameer/moooFarm-Wallet/README.md

 # moooFarm Wallet
-A moooFarm wallet service where moooFarm user avail the service.
+A dummy moooFarm wallet service where moooFarm user avail the service.

 ### Install this app locally
 * Go at desire path in your terminal